la-catalog/search-filler/README.md

-# search-fill
+# search-filler
-Coleta do Mongo todas as queries a se adicionar na fila de cada marketplace.
+Coleta do Mongo todas as queries a se adicionar na fila do Rabbit de cada marketplace.